kyma-project/test-infra/prow/cluster/README.md

   ├── 02-cluster-issuer.yaml            # The definition of the resource which creates new certificates ├── 03-tls-ing_ingress.yaml           # The definition of the encrypted Ingress that accesses the Prow cluster ├── 04-branchprotector_cronjob.yaml   # The definition of the Branch Protector CronJob that configures protection on branches
-  ├── 05-limit-range.yaml               # The definition of the Limit Range for ProwJob pods ├── starter.yaml                      # The basic definition of Prow, including ConfigMaps, Deployments, and CustomResourceDefinitions
+  ├── 05-limit-range.yaml               # The definition of the limit range for ProwJob Pods ├── starter.yaml                      # The basic definition of Prow, including ConfigMaps, Deployments, and CustomResourceDefinitions
   └── required-secrets.yaml             # A default list of required Secrets that must be stored in a storage bucket
 ```